Timbuk2 Wander Review

 The suitcase design of the Wander makes it exceptionally easy to pack and unpack.
 Each compartment has its easy-access zipper, with the shoes separated into a bottom compartment.
 The electronics compartment is located directly behind the back panel, but it does not unzip like some of our award winners.
 As a very travel specific backpack, we think the Wander would benefit from a zip-open sleeve to lay your electronics flat without removing them from the pack to run them through the X-Ray machine at the TSA security checkpoint.

 We also like that the shoulder straps can be stowed inside the back panel.
 This is great for those times your bag gets checked at the gate because your flight is full and they've run out of luggage space in the cabin, or if you want or need to check it anyway.
 This feature makes it feel more like a duffel bag and can be useful for travel in vehicles as well.
-The only pack that beat the Wander in this category was our Top Pick, The North Face Overhaul.
-It is very well thought out and highly versatile, while still including convenient travel features.
+Other packs that manage this either by stowing the straps in a zippered sleeve or tucking them into the backpanel include the Patagonia MLC and the Cotopaxi Allpa.

 The Wander took a major hit in the durability department.
 It does feature relatively durable fabric, and it got extra points for the excellent quality of the manufacturing, and the sleek, no-snag design.
 It is made of a highly water-resistant material, which improves the pack's performance in a variety of climates.
 For example, if you say, are forced to check this bag when your flight is full, and there's no room left for carry-on.
 Then the luggage sits on the loading tram on the tarmac in the rain for an hour.
 Because these things happen.